Find Affordable College Courses

 Full Horticulture at Illinois Central College Report

-Chippewa Valley Technical College did quite well in this year’s ranking of the most popular places for horticulture students to get a associate degree.
-It came in at #7 on the list.
-Located in the small city of Eau Claire, CVTC is a public school with a medium-sized student population.
+Chippewa Valley Technical College landed the #7 spot in the 2023 rankings for the most popular associate degree horticulture programs.
+Located in the city of Eau Claire, CVTC is a public school with a medium-sized student population.

 Of the 10 students majoring in horticulture at CVTC, 60% are male and 40% are female.